01

 She stopped.

-The sun already bright above her.
+The sun was already bright above her.

 The kind breeze arrived softly and took the jasmine strand that was lying in front of her shoulder and carried it back where it belonged.